 Brazil has a high road accident rate.
-In many rural areas the quality of roads away from the main highways is poor, and standards of driving, especially trucks and buses, is low.
+In 2016, 6,405 people died in accidents on federal roads.
+Overall standards of driving are poor.
+Travellers should be vigilant on the roads and avoid riding bicycles.
+In many rural areas the quality of roads away from the main highways is poor.
+Bus and coach crashes are frequent.

 Brazil has a zero tolerance policy on drink driving.
-If you are caught driving under the influence of alcohol, you’ll probably be prosecuted.
+If you’re caught driving under the influence of alcohol, you will be prosecuted.
 Penalties range from fines and a suspension from driving for 12 months, to imprisonment for up to 3 years.

 We can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.

 Allow plenty of time to arrive at the airport for your flight.
 Traffic in the main cities, especially São Paulo and Rio, can be very heavy, particularly during rush hour.

 Foreign nationals can travel on domestic flights with a valid photo ID or a police report in case of a lost or stolen passport.

 Safety concerns have been raised about INSEL AIR.
 The US and Netherlands authorities have prohibited their staff from using the airline while safety checks are being carried out.
 UK government officials have been told to do the same as a precaution.

 The railway infrastructure is limited and there have been safety and security incidents on this system.